 Research on Scholarly Communication & the Humanities

 On this website, you can find articles about my research, primarily on scholarly publishing and open access.
-I’ve also published on other sites, for instance, the LSE Impact Blog, Forschung & Lehre (German), ZEIT Chancen Brief (German), or SPD Wisspol (policy work).
+I’ve also published on other sites, for instance, the LSE Impact Blog, Forschung & Lehre (German), or ZEIT Chancen Brief (German).
+As a co-founder of SPD Wisspol and as external advisor on scholarly communication issues, I’m involved in research policy work especially concerning open access and open science.
+For future policy engagements or invitations to talks, please see the contact details here.

 An editorial note: knowledge production is a work in progress, and so is the representation of my work on this blog.
 Some of my former perspectives may be refined or revised, which is then reflected in newer articles.
 Find the table of contents here or go directly to the most recent articles here.